valabji/aseer-platform/README.md

 - ✅ Detainee management module with photos , details, and status
 - ❌ Missing persons management module with photos , details, and status
 - ❌ Stolen cars management module with photos , details, and status
+- ❌ national initiatives management module , listing , how to donate , etc
 - ✅ Admin dashboard with permissions (Spatie Permissions)
 - ✅ Export to PDF and Excel
 - ✅ Media handling (logos, backgrounds, etc.)